link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 If a user's device is compromised and the comprehensive token is stolen, it might seem minor that the limited access token is abused.
 However, this is fundamentally an issue of **responsibility**.
 Our system issued the token, and therefore, we are accountable for any actions performed using it.
 Thus, its protection is paramount.

-#### Authorization Code Grant
+##### Authorization Code Grant

-To mitigate the aforementioned security risk, the OAuth 2.0 framework introduces the concept of authorization code grant.
+To mitigate the aforementioned security risk, the **OAuth 2.0** framework introduces the concept of authorization code grant.
-Instead of directly sending an access token to the user's browser, the resource service sends back a temporary **Authorization Code**.
+Instead of directly sending an access token to the user's browser, the resource service sends back a temporary **authorization code**.

 ```d2
 shape: sequence_diagram